singhanju12340/MyTeacher/content/Experience/Discovery Service.md

 ---
 Creation Time: Thursday, March 13th 2025
-Modified Time: Wednesday, April 9th 2025
+Modified Time: Monday, April 14th 2025
 ---
 2.5 k RPM

-Facets API response: 700-900 ms
+Facets API response: 300ms-900 ms
-Search api response: 100 - 200 ms
+Search api response: 100 - 400 ms
 matches response: 110 ms
 details api response: 30 -40 ms

-Total inventory count: 5.5M
+Total inventory count: 6.5M

 4 nodes 1TB each and 25 shards per node, the car inventory is horizontally partitioned into 100 shards.
 Each shard holds a fraction of the total inventory, determined by a hash function on the document's key.
 This allows Elasticsearch to efficiently distribute both data storage and query processing across the cluster, enabling scalable, high-performance search and retrieval in a large dataset.